So, you want to take your facial steam sessions to the next level and you’re wondering “what can I add to my facial steam?”

 Once you have your ingredients, here’s how to proceed.

-STEP 2: Put ½ cup of dried herb and 4 cups of hot water into a large, heat-proof bowl.
+STEP 2: Combine ½ cup of dried herb and 4 cups of hot water into heat-safe bowl.
 Optionally, you can include a handful of fruit peels also.

 STEP 3: Sit down with your face about 8 – 12 inches away from the bowl.

-STEP 5: Close your eyes and enjoy the steam for up to 10 minutes.
+STEP 5: Close your eyes and steam your face for 5 – 10 minutes.

-STEP 6: Proceed with the other steps in your skincare routine as outlined in this guide on what to do before and after steaming your face.
+STEP 6: Continue with your skin care routine as usual (use this guide to learn what to after steaming your face).

 FAQs ABOUT WHAT TO PUT IN FACIAL STEAM WATER